 The default folder in which to place the sound files is the folder named DVP which is located in the TR4W folder.
 The DVP folder is created automatically when you install the program.
 The program looks in this folder for the files you specify to be played.
-If desired the folder looked for by the program can be changed by modifying the Configuration Statement contests you can create a folder named DVPRUS in the TR4W directory.
+If desired the folder looked for by the program can be changed by modifying the Configuration Statement folder, DVP, in which the files will reside with messages in English.
+When operating in Russian contests you can create a folder named DVPRUS in the TR4W directory.
 Then, to tell the program where to find the Russian contest files you use <Ctrl+J> to open the Configuration Statement window.
 Then locate the DVP PATH = and modify it to read